 This holds true for all three point-of-view characters, but especially for Zoe and Becca.
 The first two episodes depict how Zoe and Becca start making fake IDs, with the first episode depicting the events from Zoe’s perspective while the second from Becca’s perspective.
 And this more or less continues throughout the season.
 Multiple events are depicted from both their perspectives.
 Predictably, the girls try to paint themselves as a reluctant partner, if not a downright victim, and the other person as the instigator.

 As is often the case, the reality probably lies somewhere between two versions of the events.
 While there is a third version, the one belonging to Tryst, he hasn’t witnessed everything that happened between the two girls, so we can disregard him for now.
 We have to remember that the girls are trying to establish themselves as more sympathetic than the other, so we must take everything that we see on screen with a pinch of salt.
-We are not doubting that these things happen on screen; we are questioning whether they happen exactly like how they are depicted.
+We do not doubt that these things happen on screen; we question whether they happen exactly as they are depicted.

 In the last sequence of the season, something very interesting happens.
 Guy, the counterfeit ringleader, and his lackeys apprehend Becca and Zoe and order them to kill Tryst.
 Both girls look at the camera at the same time, right before the credits start rolling, indicating that this sequence depicts exactly how it originally took place.